Torreón massacre: Background

 Mexico was one of the countries visited by Kang Youwei after his failed Hundred Days' Reform in Qing China.
-He had recently founded the China Reform Association to restore the Guangxu Emperor to power, and was visiting Chinatowns worldwide to fund the Association.
+He had recently founded the Chinese Empire Reform Association to restore the Guangxu Emperor to power, and was visiting Chinatowns worldwide to fund the Association.
 He arrived in 1906, and purchased a few blocks of real estate in Torreón for 1,700 pesos, later reselling it to Chinese immigrants for a profit of 3,400 pesos.
 This investment spurred Kang to have the Association establish a bank in Torreón, which began selling stock and real estate to Chinese businessmen.
 The bank also built the city's first tram line.
 Kang visited Torreón again in 1907.
 It has been suggested that the city served as a test case for Chinese immigration to Mexico and Brazil, which Kang believed might solve overpopulation problems in the Pearl River Delta, Guangdong.
 Soon there were 600 Chinese living in the city.

 In 1907, a number of Mexican businessman gathered to form a chamber of commerce to protect their businesses from the foreigners.
 Instead of targeting Chinese specifically, they wrote:

 Tensions and resentment of the Chinese ran high among the Mexican populace of Torreón, stemming from the immigrants' prosperity and monopoly over the grocery trade.
 Nationwide resentment of the Chinese has also, conversely, been attributed to the fact that the Chinese represented a source of cheap-labor which was central to the Porfirian economic program.
 Therefore, opposing the Chinese was an indirect way to oppose the dictatorship.

 Anti-Chinese sentiments were apparent in the Independence Day speeches and demonstrations of 16 September 1910.
 Over the next several weeks a number of Chinese establishments were vandalized.